osm2pgsql-dev/osm2pgsql/README.md

 [PostGIS](http://www.postgis.net/) 2.2+.

-Make sure you have installed the development packages for the libraries mentioned in the requirements section and a C++ compiler which supports C++11.
+Make sure you have installed the development packages for the libraries mentioned in the requirements section and a C++ compiler which supports C++14.
-GCC 5 and later and Clang 3.5 and later are known to work.

 To rebuild the included man page you'll need the [pandoc](https://pandoc.org/) tool.